History of Minneapolis: Bigotry and corruption

 Around the early 20th century, bigotry took hold in Minneapolis, sometimes persisting for many decades— even to the present time.
 Sometimes it was shorter-lived.
 In 1910, and soon copied by other developers, a Minneapolis developer created restrictive covenants in his deeds that were prohibitive for certain races and ethnic groups, preventing minorities from owning or leasing these properties.
 State law in 1953 and the federal Fair Housing Act of 1968 prohibited discrimination, however restrictions against minorities were still found in many Minneapolis deeds as of 2017.

 Minneapolis was known for anti-Semitism beginning in the 1880s and through the 1950s.
 The city was described as "the capital of anti-Semitism in the United States" in 1946 by Carey McWilliams and in 1959 by Gunther Plaut.
 At that time the city's Jews were excluded from membership in many organizations, faced employment discrimination, and were considered unwelcome residents in some neighborhoods.
 Jews in Minneapolis were also not allowed to buy homes in certain neighborhoods of Minneapolis.
 In the 1940s a lack of anti-Semitism was noted in the Midwest with the exception of Minneapolis.
 McWilliams noted in 1946 the lack of anti-Semitism in neighboring Saint Paul.

 Spreading through family life, for the most part the Ku Klux Klan held power in the city only from 1921 until 1923.
 From the passage of a state eugenics law in 1925, and throughout the Progressive Era, citizens of Minnesota used laws to control behaviors.
-The proprietors of Eitel Hospital in Minneapolis provided the expertise to sterilize about one thousand people, primarily female, at a Faribault state hospital for people diagnosed feeble-minded for various reasons.
+The proprietors of Eitel Hospital in Minneapolis provided the expertise to sterilize people at a Faribault state hospital.

 The 1920s and 1930s of Prohibition, gangsters and mobs ruled the underworld of the city.
 North Minneapolis was ruled by Jewish gangsters led by Isadore Blumenfield, also known as Kid Cann, who was also linked to murders, prostitution, money laundering, the destruction of the Minneapolis streetcar system and political bribery.
 Chief O'Connor of the Saint Paul Police established the O'Connor System which provided a haven for crooks in the capital city and a headache for Minneapolis Police.
 Corruption spread to the MPD as an Irishman named Edward G. "Big Ed" Morgan operated gambling dens with bootleggers under police protection.
 Danny Hogan, the underworld "Godfather" of Saint Paul allied with Morgan and the two competed with the Jewish gangsters until the wane of Prohibition and Hogan's death.